AaltoSciComp/scicomp-docs/triton/usagepolicy.rst

   the :ref:`section below <tritondata>` for more information on this data.
 * **HAKA login data** (JupyterHub only).
 This is used to secure access to JupyterHub.
-Only your Aalto account name is requested, it is compared and immediately discarded (Triton already has your Aalto account).
+Only your Aalto account name is requested, it is compared and immediately discarded (Triton is already linked to your Aalto account).
 * **The triton-users mailing list** is automatically formed from all Aalto accounts in the triton-users group (everyone with an account).
 This is used to send service announcement and information